 Here are some tips for finding the right flooring contractor to install laminate in your home.

-• Some states require flooring contractors to maintain a specific license.
-Check to see whether your state is one of them and ensure your contractor has the proper licensing.
+• Check licensing requirements: Some states require flooring contractors to maintain a specific license.
+Find out if your state is one of them and ensure your contractor has the proper licensing.

-• All flooring contractors should be bonded and insured.
+• Get insurance details: All flooring contractors should be bonded and insured.

-• Make sure you know what your price estimate covers, such as removal of existing flooring or post-project cleanup.
+• Get detailed estimates: Make sure you know what your price estimate covers, such as the removal of existing flooring or post-project cleanup.

-• Ask for references and check online review sites to see what previous customers have to say.
+• Read customer reviews: Ask for references and check online review sites to see what previous customers have to say.

-• Check the company’s Better Business Bureau page to see its rating and accreditation status as well as any customer complaints.
+• Research each company: Check the company’s Better Business Bureau page to see its rating and accreditation status and any customer complaints.

-• Ask about project timelines and workmanship warranties.
+• Verify project details: Ask about project timelines and workmanship warranties.

 Our Conclusion

 Laminate is one of the most inexpensive and DIY-friendly home flooring options.
+When budgeting for laminate flooring, expect to pay around $1–$4 per square foot, with professional installation adding $4–$8 per square foot.
 Make sure you understand the different styles, thicknesses, textures, and finishes when choosing your new laminate flooring.
-You can keep project costs low by installing the laminate yourself, but make sure to look for click-together planks and gather the tools you need before starting.
-If you’d rather pay for professional installation, do research to find a trustworthy local contractor.
+You can keep project costs low by installing the laminate yourself, but look for click-together planks and gather the tools you need before starting.
+If you’d rather pay for professional installation, do your research to find a trustworthy local contractor.

 Get Estimates from Flooring Experts in Your Area